Reviewed by Melinda (Santa) Gladden, LCSW

 - Depersonalization-Derealization Disorder:

 - Depersonalization is the sensation of having an “out of body” experience.
-For those with the disorder, there is an added component of emotionlessness.
+For those with the mental illness, there is an added component of emotionlessness.
 Depersonalization is a dissociation from one’s body, mind, and emotions.

 - Derealization is similar to depersonalization but in the context of a person’s environment.
 Derealization is the alarming detachment and distortion of that person’s surroundings.

-- Dissociative Identity Disorder: Like the other two dissociative disorders, DID encompasses a detachment from memory, self, and surrounding.
+- Dissociative Identity Disorder: Like the other two dissociative mental illnesses, dissociative identity disorder encompasses a detachment from memory, self, and surrounding.
 However, it is done in the form of adopting and embodying at least one other distinctly different personality.

-A person with DID instead experiences a splintering from his or her own identity under situations specific to that person’s trauma.
-The breakdown of DID types is even further categorized by covert, or overt.
+A person with dissociative identity disorder instead experiences a splintering from his or her own identity under situations specific to that person’s trauma.
+The breakdown of dissociative identity disorder types is even further categorized by covert, or overt.